particle-iot/docs/src/content/reference/firmware.md

 ### Particle.syncTime()

-Synchronize the time with the Particle Cloud.
+Synchronize the time with the Particle Device Cloud.
 This happens automatically when the device connects to the Cloud.
 However, if your device runs continuously for a long time, you may want to synchronize once per day or so.